-Note: You may see some instructions for this static electricity experiment with balloons asking you to rub it on woollen cloth.
+Note: You may see some instructions in many Science toys for this static electricity experiment with balloons asking you to rub it on woollen cloth.
 But that’s not the only thing you can rub it on.
 You can also use nylon clothing too as this article shows

 Next, he did exactly the same thing with the balloon (put it above the pepper) to see what would happen.